 Indications for SYMBICORT 80/4.5:

-Treatment of asthma in patients ≥6yrs old not adequately controlled on long-term asthma-control medications (eg, inhaled corticosteroids) or those whose disease severity clearly warrants starting treatment with both an inhaled corticosteroid and LABA.
+Treatment of asthma in patients ≥6yrs old not adequately controlled on a long-term asthma control medication [eg, inhaled corticosteroid (ICS)] or whose disease warrants initiation of both an ICS and LABA.

 Limitations Of use:

 Allow approx.12hrs between doses.
 Asthma: Base initial dose on asthma severity.
 2 inh of 80/4.5 or 160/4.5 twice daily (AM & PM).
 If insufficient response after 1–2 weeks using 80/4.5 strength, may switch to 160/4.5 strength.
 Max 2 inh of 160/4.5 twice daily.
 Titrate to lowest effective strength after adequate response.
 COPD: 2 inh of 160/4.5 twice daily.
 Rinse mouth after use.